 Can I bring a guest when using my Membership?

 As a member of the Great Plains Zoo you can get a 15% discount on admission for friends and family.
 Learn more about membership benefits here.

 Where are your restrooms located?

-We have restrooms in the lobby of the Delbridge Museum of Natural History, near the Hy-Vee Face-to-Face Farm and in the Maasai Market Café.
+We have restrooms in the lobby of the Delbridge Museum of Natural History, near the Hy-Vee Face-to-Face Farm and in the ROAR Café.

 Do you have a family restroom or a private place for nursing?